Persistent homology of quantum entanglement: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Qian Yang, Lo\"{i}c Herviou, Jens H. Bardarson and R. Matthias Geilhufe for discussions.
-We acknowledge funding from the VILLUM FONDEN via the Centre of Excellence for Dirac Materials (Grant No. 11744), the European Research Council ERC HERO-810451 grant, University of Connecticut, and the Swedish Research Council (VR) through a neutron project grant (BIFROST, Dnr.
+This work emerged from initial discussions and research with Alexander V. Balatsky, for which the author thankfully acknowledges.
+The author also acknowledges fruitful exchanges of ideas with Qian Yang, Lo\"{i}c Herviou, Jens H. Bardarson, R. Matthias Geilhufe, Gerben Oling and Benjo Fraser.
+This research is funded by the VILLUM FONDEN via the Centre of Excellence for Dirac Materials (Grant No. 11744), the European Research Council ERC HERO-810451 grant, University of Connecticut, and the Swedish Research Council (VR) through a neutron project grant (BIFROST, Dnr.
 2016-06955).
-The authors also acknowledge computational resources from the Swedish National Infrastructure for Computing (SNIC) at the High Performance Computing Centre North (HPC2N).
+Nordita is partially supported by Nordforsk.
+The author also acknowledge computational resources from the Swedish National Infrastructure for Computing (SNIC) at the High Performance Computing Centre North (HPC2N).